genome/ptero-apis/petri.md

     - no such net
     - no place for net

+### POST /v1/nets/(net-id)/places/(place-id)/tokens
+Puts a token of a new color with new color group and no ancestry into a place.
+This is used to start the net.

+#### Responses
+Success:

+- HTTP 201 (Created)
+    - contains color of token inserted

+Errors:

+- HTTP 404 (Not Found)
+    - no such net
+    - no place for net

 ### DELETE /v1/nets/(id)
 Delete persistent representation of a net.
 May be deferred.